OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 - Require GreaseMonkey Perk to craft vehicles (not just for vehicles parts)
    Each vehicle tied to its appropriate GreaseMonkey Perk level.
 - Include Vehicles in Trader Hidden Stash (Starting at Barter 3)
-	They are also originally very expensive. (we did not change this)

 FIX SOME STRANGE UPGRADES, REPAIRS, & ECONOMIC VALUES